 The Texas Health Information, Counseling, and Advocacy Program provides resources for Medicare beneficiaries, their families, or their caregivers.
 You get free, unbiased, and confidential counseling about a wide range of Medicare issues and other health care options available.

 Yes, you can purchase short-term health insurance in Texas.
 Plans can last for up to 364 days and can be renewed three times.
 Short-term health insurance is designed for people under 65 and in good health who are between jobs or waiting for the marketplace Open Enrollment Period.
-These plans are limited, do not provide coverage for pre-existing conditions, and don’t cover pregnancy, mental health concerns, or prescription drugs.
+These plans are limited, don’t provide coverage for pre-existing conditions, and don’t cover pregnancy, mental health concerns, or prescription drugs.
 The plans are primarily designed to cover emergency health situations during a coverage gap and usually cap how much the insurance company will cover.
-Nine companies in Texas provide short-term health care:

-Federal law requires all U.S. citizens to carry health insurance, but there is no longer a tax penalty for not having insurance.
+Federal law requires all U.S. citizens to carry health insurance, but there’s no longer a tax penalty for not having insurance.

-No. You can buy a plan off-exchange from several providers in Texas or purchase short-term insurance.
-You will need to use the marketplace if you want a premium tax credit or want to apply for Medicare.
+You can buy a plan off-exchange from several providers in Texas or purchase short-term insurance.
+You’ll need to use the marketplace if you want a premium tax credit or want to apply for Medicare.

 The most popular form of cost-sharing plan is a faith-based program.
 These plans share costs between members and are relatively inexpensive.
 You typically don’t need to be a member of a particular denomination to sign up for a plan.
-However, many of these plans do not cover pre-existing conditions or other essential health benefits guaranteed under ACA plans.
+Many of these plans don’t cover pre-existing conditions or other essential health benefits guaranteed under ACA plans.
 Before you sign up for a cost-share program, make sure it provides coverage in the areas you need.
-Most cost-sharing plans are not legally obligated to pay out claims as the programs are not health insurance.
+Most cost-sharing plans aren’t legally obligated to pay out claims as the programs aren’t health insurance.

 In most cases, yes.
-It’s almost impossible to save enough money under an HSA or FSA plan to pay for a significant medical expense or unexpected catastrophic events.
+It’s almost impossible to save enough money under a health savings account (HSA) or flexible savings account (FSA) plan to pay for a significant medical expense or unexpected catastrophic events.
 HSA and FSA plans can help pay for out-of-pocket costs like deductibles, copays, and coinsurance.

 Yes, depending upon the nature of your job.
 Short-term disability coverage covers regular household expenses like your mortgage, utilities, or groceries when you’re injured.
-Health insurance will not cover these costs.
+Health insurance won’t cover these costs.
 If there is a risk of injury with your job, you should consider a short-term disability plan.

-Yes.
 Long-term disability covers the same costs as short-term disability.
-Health insurance will not pay for these costs.
-If you work in a potentially dangerous job where an injury is possible, like construction or roofing, a long-term disability plan is a good idea.
+Health insurance won’t pay for these costs.
+If you work in a potentially dangerous job where an injury is possible like construction or roofing, a long-term disability plan is a good idea.